Letractively/uliweb/apps/Documents/files/guestbook.rst

 Create Project
 ----------------

-I suggest that you begin your work in a new directory, for example: samples:
+I suggest that you begin your work in a new directory, for example:

 ::